Vesyrak/dotfiles/README.md

 ##Todo:
   - Adding and seperating Graphical Drivers per device.
   - Updating user requirements for gaming (and probably others)
-  - Network configuration -> Porting everything to netctl (Or other alternative)
+  - Network configuration -> Porting everything to connman (Or other alternative)
   - Move away from Systemd
   - Harden System